toriisimone/aurapop-meta/README.md

-# ✨ Aura Wellness Co.
+✨ **Aura Wellness Co.**
-### A Calm, Modern, Gender‑Neutral Wellness Brand Within the AuraPop Universe
+A Calm, Modern, Gender‑Neutral Wellness Brand Within the AuraPop Universe

-Aura Wellness Co. is a serene, beautifully designed wellness storefront created as part of the **AuraPop digital retail ecosystem**.
-Built on the belief that wellness should feel **accessible**, **calming**, and **intentionally crafted**, the brand blends modern design with emotional ease — creating a shopping experience that feels soft, trustworthy, and premium. 🌿✨
+Aura Wellness Co. is a serene, beautifully designed wellness storefront created as part of the AuraPop digital retail ecosystem.
+Built on the belief that wellness should feel accessible, calming, and intentionally crafted, the brand blends modern design with emotional ease — creating a shopping experience that feels soft, trustworthy, and premium. 🌿✨

 Every detail — from the color palette to the product architecture — is designed to help customers feel grounded, supported, and inspired.

 ---

-## 🌸 Brand Overview
+🌸 **Brand Overview**
 Aura Wellness Co. organizes its wellness offerings into three core categories:

 - **Women’s Wellness** 🌺